Origin of the Eucharist

 Writing around the middle of the second century, Justin Martyr gives the oldest descriptions of something that can be recognised as the rite that is in use today, according to K.W.
 Noakes.
-Earlier sources, the Didache, 1 Clement and Ignatius of Antioch provide glimpses of what Christians were doing in their Eucharists.
+Earlier sources, such as the Didache, 1 Clement and Ignatius of Antioch provide glimpses of what Christians were doing in their Eucharists.
 Later sources, Tertullian and the Apostolic Tradition, offer some details from around the year 200.
 Even before the Church "went public" after the conversion of Constantine the Great in the second decade of the fourth century, it was clear that the Eucharist was a central part of Christian life and worship.

 Scholars seeking to understand Christian practice debate whether Jesus meant to institute a ritual at his Last Supper; whether the Last Supper was an actual historical event in any way related to the undisputed early "Lord's Supper" or "Eucharist" and have asked if the Eucharist had its origins in a pagan context, where dinners to memorialize the dead were common.

 Old Testament accounts

 Book of Judges

-The supper at Emmaus (Luke 24:28-35) is the fulfillment of foreshadowing of the Book of Judges : the vocation of Gideon and the prophecy made to Manoach and to the barren woman of the birth of Samson.
+The supper at Emmaus (Luke 24:28–35) is reminiscent of the Book of Judges: the vocation of Gideon and the prophecy made to Manoach and to the barren woman of the birth of Samson.
 In both cases, the angel of the Lord appears and is not recognized as such.
 He carries a message: deliverance for Israel for Gideon and birth of Samson for Manoach and his wife.
 Each time, those who are visited prepare a sacrifice at the request of the mysterious host: kid and unleavened bread for Gideon; kid and vegetable offering for Manoach.
 In both cases, it is the sacrifice that reveals the identity of the host: